 Sunday, March 9, 2014

-Nigiri Carrot Sushi
+Nigiri Carrot Sushi Recipe

 For my vegetarian visitors, this sushi's for you!
-Most sushi eaters are associated with raw fish consumption, well, sushi is actually defined by anything that is combined with steamed, vinegar (and sugar) flavored, rice.
+Most sushi eaters are associated with raw fish consumption, well, sushi is actually defined as anything that is combined with steamed, vinegar (and sugar) flavored, rice.

 This is the first of my Sushi Recipe Series.
 Last week was just a warm-up with my Sushi Rice video.
 You'll need the recipe to make Carrot Sushi, so click here for a refresher.